Giant Spider Webs

 If you would like to see these webs for yourself, visit Lake Tawokoni State Park or give them a call at 10822 FM 2475, Wills Point, TX 75169 (903) 560-7123

-Lake Tawakoni State Park is a 376.3-acre park in Hunt County with 5.2 miles of shoreline along the south central shore of the main body of the reservoir.
-The park operates the 36,700 surface acre reservoir and Iron Bridge Dam, on the headwaters of the Sabine River.
+Lake Tawakoni State Park is a 376.3-acre park in Hunt County with 5.2 miles of shoreline along the south central shore of the reservoir’s main body.
+The park operates the 36,700 surface acre reservoir and Iron Bridge Dam on the headwaters of the Sabine River.

-In many of the thumbnails below, you’ll notice all the bugs captured within the spider webs.
+You’ll notice all the bugs captured within the spiderwebs in many of the thumbnails below.
 Some look dark in color because of the number of insects collected!

 Spider Web Thumbnail 4Spider Web Thumbnail 5Spider Web Thumbnail 8Spider Web Thumbnail 10